CHARLOTTE CITY WALKS Has concluded for 2022

 Q: What about the munching tours — those were my favorite!
 Are they coming back?

 A: Yes!
 We love eating delicious things as well, and we know how popular the munching tours have been.
-While it wasn’t practical to include them this year due to COVID-related restrictions, we plan to reincorporate munching tours into our lineup as soon as we can.
+While it wasn’t practical to include them this year due to COVID concerns and challenges in the restaurant industry, we plan to reincorporate munching tours into our lineup as soon as we can.

-Q: Can I still organize a City Walk in this virtual format?
+Q: Can I still organize a City Walk?

-A: For 2021, we have reached our capacity for City Walks-affiliated tours hosted virtually on the Clio app.
+A: For 2022, we have reached our capacity for City Walks-affiliated tours.
 However, we would love to hear your feedback and ideas for additional walks — contact Angelique Gaines.

 Q: Is City Walks still free?

 A: Yes.
-The Clio app and History South self-guided walking tours are totally free to use.
+The in-person walks, Clio app and History South self-guided walking tours are all totally free.

-Q: Will you still have some virtual walks in the future?
+Q: Will you have new virtual walks in the future?

 A: Let us know what you’d like to see.
 Depending on the response to this year’s City Walks program, we’ll certainly consider it.
 Virtual tours and self-guided walks have the advantage of letting you move at your own pace and go whenever you want.
 At the same time, they can lack the community-building experience of getting to know your neighbors while you learn about a new place together — so, it’s a balancing act.